As an Amazon Associate I earn from qualifying purchases.

 - Sweating veggies is easy.
 Just keep the heat super low.
 The key indicator that you are doing it correctly is that you can just barely hear the sizzle in your pot or pan.

-- The point in sweating veggies is to draw out flavor without browning the veggies.
+- The point of sweating veggies is to draw out the flavor without browning the veggies.
 Should you choose to saute the veggies instead, nothing bad will happen.
 Feel free!

 - 2 tbsp. oil

 - 1 cup sliced celery